Today we welcome back our popular guest author, Renee Mineart.

 I remember walking over to the building with him one morning and meeting our carpet contractor and discussing in length what carpet to use in the lobby, hallways and rooms.
 We spent that afternoon thumbing through catalogues selecting the perfect chandelier for the lobby.

 At every step in the project, Col. Burns offered his advice and recommendations, but the final decision was mine.
 Granted, I had to back up that decision with my reasons and justifications as to why I chose what I did, but it was me making the decisions.
-And although this building was important, it’s not like anyone would die if I picked the wrong carpet.
+Although this building was important, it’s not like anyone would die if I picked the wrong carpet.

-But the key is, if we’re never allowed to make decisions, we can never learn how to make good ones.
-Or even how to tell a good decision from a bad one.
+But the key is, if we’re never allowed to make decisions, we can never learn how to make good ones, or even how to tell a good decision from a bad one.
 The saying is true, we learn from our mistakes.
 But we also learn from our successes.
 What we don’t learn from, is doing nothing.
 People need to be encouraged to make decisions, be it good or bad, in a safe environment where the bad decisions won’t do catastrophic harm.

 You see, Col. Burns didn’t teach me that a carpet with a borderline pattern works really well in reception and hallways, (as long as the hallway isn’t too narrow) but should never be used in bedrooms.
 He taught me how to reason out and decide for myself which style of carpet to put in each location.